-[FFS]

 << Unchanged sections skipped >>

 A.7.7.1.2 SA inter-frequency case measurement accuracy with FR2 serving cell and FR2 target cell

 A.7.7.1.2.1 Test Purpose and Environment

 The purpose of this test is to verify that the SS-RSRP measurement accuracy is within the specified limits.
 This test will verify the requirements in clauses 10.1.5.1.1 and 10.1.5.1.2 for intrer-frequency measurements with the testing configurations for NR cells in Table A.7.7.1.2.1-1.